 Recyclers are now formally recognized stakeholders in Bogotá’s waste management planning.
 They go to work wearing uniforms and identification cards that acknowledge their profession.
 ARB operates two recycling centers, with plans to expand operations to what will be the largest recycling center run by informal recyclers in Latin America.

-Padilla’s achievements come in spite of Colombia’s pervasive culture of violence and powerful economic interests who do not want recyclers to cut into their profits from landfill contracts.
+Padilla’s achievements come in spite of Colombia’s pervasive culture of violence and powerful economic interests that do not want recyclers to cut into their profits from landfill contracts.
 As her successes have grown, so have slanderous accusations and physical threats to her safety.
 The risks Padilla faces escalated to the point where she had to request state protection, which was denied.

 In a victory that catapults Bogotá to the frontline of cities with sustainable waste management policies, the mayor issued a decree that mandates recycling in the city.
 It also says recyclers are to be paid for their services—a huge departure from a system where the sale of recycled material is their only source of income, a first in Bogotá—and establishes routes that allow recyclers to sort through material before waste is taken to landfills.
 As director of the ARB, Padilla is leading negotiations with the city’s public utilities department on a new waste management contract for recyclers, paving new frontiers for the rest of Colombia and other countries in Latin America grappling with waste management.